Quentin McCree

 Alcohol disrupts hormone production, especially when consumed in large amounts.

 Excessive drinking reduces total testosterone levels by affecting the liver's ability to metabolize hormones.
-Moderate caffeine consumption can help maintain testosterone levels, but consuming too much, particularly in the evening, may disrupt sleep and indirectly lead to reduced testosterone levels.
+Moderate caffeine consumption can help maintain testosterone levels, but consuming too much may disrupt sleep and indirectly lead to reduced testosterone levels.

 What Happens When There's Too Much Testosterone?